Welcome to the UPMC Hamot Emergency Medicine Residency

-The UPMC Hamot Emergency Medicine Residency is a four-year, AOA-accredited program offering a well-rounded training experience at a fully accredited Level II trauma center.
+The UPMC Hamot Emergency Medicine Residency is a three-year, ACGME-accredited program offering a well-rounded training experience at a fully accredited Level II trauma, chest pain and comprehensive stroke center.
+It is housed in a 458-bed tertiary care hospital.
+The Emergency Department is a state-of-the-art 36-room facility serving approximately 80,000 patients annually.

-- Meet certification requirements of the AOA through the American Osteopathic Board of Emergency Medicine.
+- Meet certification requirements of the American Board of Emergency Medicine

 - Manage medical/surgical problems presented in an emergency department setting, based on the knowledge of basic and clinical sciences.